Why

 Take part

 We invite parents of Autistic children to join us for a 2-hour group online workshop on self-compassion.
-The workshops will be held in 2025.

 Download flyer